rails/rails/guides/source/action_controller_overview.md

 The strong parameter API was designed with the most common use cases in mind.
-It is not meant as a silver bullet to handle all of your whitelisting problems.
+It is not meant as a silver bullet to handle all of your allowlisting problems.
 However, you can easily mix the API with your own code to adapt to your situation.

 Session